 A turning point early on has the group’s acknowledged leader Divine G (played by Colman Domingo) all set to get the troupe to perform Fine Print, a new play he has written.
 But he is challenged by a newcomer, Clarence “Divine Eye” Maclin (played by himself), who persuades the group that they should try staging more than tragedies.
 How about a comedy?
 When no one comes up with a suitable theme for one, RTA’s professional director and coach from the outside, Brent Buell (played by Paul Raci) volunteers to fabricate one that mashes up Shakespeare, the Wild West, ancient Egypt, pirates, Roman gladiators, romance, and any number of other improbable genres into a time-travel comic fantasy with songs and dance numbers.
 There will be major roles for each member of the cast.

-Divine G (or simply G) claims to be innocent of the 1988 homicide for which he’s been sentenced, and is filing, once again, for parole.
+Divine G (or simply G) claims to be innocent of the 1988 homicide for which he’s been sentenced and is filing, once again, for parole.
 His appeal to a strict, officious board is one of the film’s most moving scenes.
-For him, RTA is a godsend, helping him to survive the harshness of prison life, far away from wife and children, perhaps until he dies.
+For him, RTA is a godsend, helping him to survive the harshness of prison life, far away from his wife and children, perhaps until he dies.

 Colman Domingo, 54, carries off this difficult role magisterially, as the latest in his distinguished acting history.
 Audiences have seen him on stage (he played Mr. Bones in the 2011 musical The Scottsboro Boys) and frequently on television.
-In film he’s been featured in Lincoln, Selma, If Beale Street Could Talk, The Birth of a Nation, Ma Rainey’s Black Bottom, The Color Purple, and inhabited the title role of Bayard Rustin in Rustin, for which, as on openly gay actor, Domingo was perfectly cast.
+In films he’s been featured in Lincoln, Selma, If Beale Street Could Talk, The Birth of a Nation, Ma Rainey’s Black Bottom, The Color Purple, and inhabited the title role of Bayard Rustin in Rustin, for which, as on openly gay actor, Domingo was perfectly cast.

-Aside from G and Buell, the other prisoners include some of the formerly incarcerated participants in RTA playing themselves: Sean San José, David Giraudy, Mosi Eagle, James Williams, Sean “Dino” Johnson and others.
+Aside from G and Buell, the other prisoners include some of the formerly incarcerated participants in RTA playing themselves: Sean San José, David Giraudy, Mosi Eagle, James Williams, Sean “Dino” Johnson, and others.

 Throughout the film, “Divine Eye” will continue to act as G’s foil.
 Indeed, the course of their developing relationship is one of the ongoing themes of the film, handled with subtle nuance and power.
 Who will perform Hamlet’s “To be or not to be” soliloquy is a sticking point.